tomjnixon/ARCADE2ics/README.md

+**Please note I graduated in 2012, so while this may still work it is completely unsupported.**

 ARCADE2ics converts ARCADE emails into iCalendar files that can be imported into Google calendar, your phone, or almost any other piece of calendar software.